Free: Healthy 5-Ingredient Meals EbookGet It Now

 This yellow squash casserole recipe is a cheesy and delicious way to enjoy the summer squash that goes crazy every summer!
-It’s made with basic ingredients (only 5!) and takes just a few minutes to prep.
-Simply roast the squash, make the homemade cheese sauce, and then bake the cheesy squash casserole.
-Easy!
-And, this healthy keto summer squash casserole is naturally low carb.
+It’s made with basic ingredients (only 5 of them!) and takes just a few minutes to prep.
+Simply roast the squash, make the homemade cheese sauce, layer, and bake the cheesy squash casserole until bubbly golden brown.
+So easy and such a delicious way to use summer squash!

-If you like healthy squash casserole recipes like this one, but have a pile of green zucchini to use, you can make this same recipe with zucchini instead, or try zucchini gratin.
-Or if you have more yellow squash to use up, learn how to cook yelllow squash in 4 basic ways.
+If you like healthy squash casserole recipes like this one, but have a pile of green zucchini to use, you can make this same recipe with zucchini instead, or try a zucchini casserole.
+On the other hand, if you have more yellow squash to use up, learn how to cook yelllow squash in 4 basic ways.
 You can also replace zucchini with yellow squash in my recipes for roasted zucchini, zucchini roll ups, or keto zucchini bread.
 These two types of summer squash are interchangeable in almost any recipe.

 Why You’ll Love This Yellow Squash Casserole Recipe

 - Just 5 simple ingredients (plus salt and pepper)

 - Delicious way to use up summer squash

 This section explains how to choose the best ingredients for yellow squash casserole, what each one does in the recipe, and substitution options.
 For measurements, see the recipe card below.

 - Summer squash – I used yellow squash, but you can also use zucchini, or even patty pan squash.
 Smaller squash work better in casseroles than larger ones, because they contain less water.